tocttou/tocttou.github.io/_posts/2017-03-26-sharing-websocket-in-react-components.md

 ---
 published: true
 ---

+**Note** - This content in this post is not up to date.
+Check out the [official docs](https://reactjs.org/docs/context.html) for the Context API.

 Often times there is a requirement to share a common websocket connection between React components.
 I have been using the [React Context API](https://facebook.github.io/react/docs/context.html) to do that.
 Example for socket.io:

 In this case there is a top level component file `App.js` where the socket is initialized and then made available to other React Components like `HomePageComponent.js` (which are its children) using Context.